alexjust-data/DataEngineer_dbt_Bootcamp/README.md

       +materialized: view
 ```

-If you take a more if you take a look at the model, you see we have some example in water set up here by default.
+If you take a look at the model, you see we have some example in water set up here by default.
 So we like to ask you to delete the example for to just get in the folder itself.

 ```sh
 (dbt_env) ➜  dbt_learn git:(main) ✗ ls -la models